AdsJumbo/AdsJumbo.com/README.md

 # Step 3: Submit the App to the Review process
 Hit the button "Request Activation"</br>
 When your game is approved, your ads will be live and you can see real-time reports under your dashboard and enjoy your earnings!
+NOTE: The limit of ads units in the app is not limited, it's up to you.

 # Supporting Ad Sizes:
 Banner Ads: